cityofaustin/vision-zero/database/README.md

   - If you request a process date of today, the extract will not be delivered until the next day.
   - To set up a recurring request, add a range of dates that ends in the future.

-Any part of the range that falls in the past will be delivered in a single zip that is separate from the zips that will deliver in the future.
-The includes - all records with process dates available including today.
+Any part of the date range that falls in the past will be delivered in a single zip that is separate from the zips that will deliver in the future.

 Any part of the range that is in the future will create daily zips that include each day available going forward.
 For example, on 4/19/2024, you make a request for Process Begin Date = 01/01/2024 and Process End Date = 12/31/2024 The would receive two zips: One containing all records with process date from 01/01/2024 to 04/18/2024, and one containing all records with process date from 04/19/2024 to 04/19/2024.
 Going forward, you will receive one zip per day for each process date that passes